 The cat and mouse game regarding the laws of online gambling has been continuing ever since until the government finally issued a notice warning that more serious punishment will be given and that they will be taking a tougher stance regarding online gambling from 2017.
 This was stated early in 2016 along with a warning that no new gambling forms will be allowed into the country at this moment.
 In fact, it seems the governing parties are completely against the idea of opening their market to online casino operators and have gone the extra mile to prevent online casinos from advertising and getting to players.

 While the laws involving online gambling leave uncertainty and confusion the tax situation is clear.
 Players are not required to pay any taxes on winnings made from gambling as it is seen as a recreational activity.
-However, those who turn gambling into a profession and their main source of income will have to pay tax or face the consequences by being hunted down by the South African Revenue Service (SARS).
+However, those who turn gambling into a profession and their main source of income will have to pay tax or face the consequences of being hunted down by the South African Revenue Service (SARS).

 While it is illegal for online casinos to operate within South African borders or offer services to citizens, there is no law declaring it illegal for players to participate in the act of online gambling.